shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 - if a new locale is set for the newly added domain, the empty rows with this new locale will be created for multilang attributes
 - pricing group with the name Default is created for every new domain
 - the last step of this command is the start of automatic recalculations of prices, availabilities, and products visibilities.

+!!! note
+    After creating multidomain data you will need to do some extra steps to display products on new domain:

+    1. Enter category names for new locale to make them visible
+    2. Enter product names and prices
+    3. Recalculate product prices and visibilities

 #### 2.5 Multilang attributes
 Demo data of Shopsys Framework are translated only for `en` and `cs` locales.